duongkstn/vncorenlp_sentence_segmentation/README.md

 ## Example Usage

-A simple example of how to use `vncorenlp`:
+A simple example of how to use this tool:

 ```python
 #!/usr/bin/python